Overv/VulkanTutorial/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 ## Acquiring an image from the swap chain

-As mentioned before, we first thing we need to do in the `drawFrame` function is acquiring an image from the swap chain.
+As mentioned before, the first thing we need to do in the `drawFrame` function is acquiring an image from the swap chain.
 Recall that the swap chain is an extension feature, so we must use a function with the `vk*KHR` naming
 convention: